 - Leftover roasted or rotisserie chicken (see options in notes)

-- Approximately 5 cups of chicken broth (created by stewing chicken)
+- 5 cups of chicken broth (canned or from stewing a chicken)

 - 1 tsp granulated garlic